ISISComputingGroup/IBEX_device_generator/README.md

 - **name**: the name of the device.
 It is used of generating the name of the IOC, the branches it creates, the device emulator etc.
 - **ticket**: is the ticket number.
 It is used for naming the branches created during the script
 - **device_count**: the number of IOCs to generate.
 This argument is optional and defaults to 2
+- **use_git**: whether to create the support repository and the relevant branches.
+This argument is optional and defaults to false.
+- **token**: if you are using **use_git** this argument is mandatory.
+Your GitHub authentication token with `repo` scope.

 The script runs the following steps:

+- Create the support GitHub repository.
+  - After the script is finished give access to the ICP-Write team.
 - Add an EPICS submodule for the device
 - Add boilerplate code to the support submodule
   - If you get an error message stating that the directory is not found in `C:\Instrument\Apps\EPICS\support\[ioc name]`, create a folder inside support directory (use name of the ioc, in lower case) and run the script again.